AlexEmashev/swipeslider/Readme.md

 - responsiveness, can take up available space and shrink images to fit slider if needed;

 ##Installation

+###Installation Using Bower

+Use following command:
+`bower install swipeslider`
+or
+`bower install swipeslider --save` to save to your project as dependency.

+###Manual Installation

 Add these two files to your page:
 [swipeslider.min.js](http://alexemashev.github.io/swipeslider/dist/swipeslider.min.js)
 [swipeslider.css](http://alexemashev.github.io/swipeslider/dist/swipeslider.css)